monkeydevtools/treepath-python/README.md

 ```
 ### logical and, or and not filters
 #### has_all
-A regular express to test if second letter in the value is an a.
+A regular express to test if second letter in the value is 'a'.

 ```python
 second_letter_is_a = re.compile(r".a.*").fullmatch